 Russell claims that with the success of the shows, ‘you can barely go out of the house without bumping into someone in drag’, whereas before, ‘you would never see drag performers again until the next year’.
 Something they would like to see with the future of drag in Iceland, though, is a greater appreciation of the kings.

 While, undoubtedly, Rupaul’s Drag Race, being a space for men and trans-women performing as Queens, is part of the reason why drag kings are sidelined, the larger cause is undoubtedly the patriarchy that drag seeks to undermine.
-As Svaný says ‘girls are used to being overlooked… [you just need to do better] is something we’ve heard all of our lives, so we are used to it’.
+As Svaný says ‘girls are used to being overlooked… is something we’ve heard all of our lives, so we are used to it’.

 Regarding women aspiring to do drag, Svaný says, ‘I want to show them (and the world) that kings are not boring.
 Kings don’t have to wear flannel, they can have glitter and glamour.
 I even wear high heels on stage, I strip to my boxers just like the queens strip to their underwear’.